 The mausoleum of Admiral George Dewey (1837-1917), once in Arlington National Cemetery, was moved the short distance to Columbia Gardens when Dewey was transferred to the National Cathedral in 1933.
-It’s the receiving vault now.
-The fine classical mausoleum falls near the end of that great monumental age; it is on the left in both pairs of pictures, and was built by a division of the great Presbrey-Leland Studios.
+It’s the receiving vault now (figures 1, 3).
+The fine classical mausoleum falls near the end of that great monumental age; it was built by a division of the great Presbrey-Leland Studios.

-On the right in both pairs is the vault of the Tom family, extremely recently built by a local firm.
+On the right is the vault of the Tom family (figure 2, 4), built by a local firm quite recently.
 It has the same orientation as the Dewey one, it appears to consciously echo the look and style of Dewey’s, and it stands comparatively near it.
 Certainly each cost a small fortune in its day.
 The Tom family reveal good taste in seeking to erect a classical mausoleum.

 Yet even a cursory glance shows something is dreadfully wrong with the Tom vault.
-It has to do with craftsmanship and cost.
-In 1917, labor costs were low.
+It has to do with a living tradition of craftsmanship and cost.
+In 1917, labor costs were comparatively low.
 In addition, though machinery was coming ever more into use in the marble and granite industry, there was still a living and vital trade in cutting in the cities of the United States.